Loki-Astari/loki-astari.github.io/source/_posts/2015-01-23-c-plus-plus-by-example-smart-pointer-part-iii.markdown

                     std::swap(data, src.data);
                 }
                 // It is a good idea to make your move constructor `noexcept`
-                // In this case it actually makes no difference but to maintain
+                // In this case it actually makes no difference (because there
-                // good practice I still think it is a good idea to mark it
+                // no copy constructor) but to maintain good practice I still
-                // with `noexcept`.
+                // think it is a good idea to mark it with `noexcept`.
                 UP(UP&& moving) noexcept
                 {
                     moving.swap(*this);